dannyob/dannybot/README.md

 it will be useful for me.
 And perhaps for you, if you'd like to fork it and rename it into the YOUR-NAME-HERE-bot.

-# What Statbot (is supposed to) show
+# What Dannybot (is supposed to) show

 ## Mail

-The number one reason for a statbot is to demonstrate to me just how much unanswered mail I have in my backlog, and how well I'm doing climbing onto the top of that pile.
+The number one reason for a dannybot is to demonstrate to me just how much unanswered mail I have in my backlog, and how well I'm doing climbing onto the top of that pile.

-Statbot should extract a bunch of statistics about my current inbox, and displays it in a hopefully visually clear style.
+Dannybot should extract a bunch of statistics about my current inbox, and displays it in a hopefully visually clear style.
 It also notes and saves my inbox figures, and shows those older statistics as a recent historical record.